Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Also work on your mental health.
 If you’re dealing with anxiety, depression, or stress, consider talking to a therapist.
 These conditions can significantly impact desire and enjoyment, but they’re treatable.

-12. Rediscover Kissing
+12. Bring Back Passionate Kissing

 Remember when you first got together and spent hours just kissing?
 Many long-term couples gradually kiss less over time, but passionate kissing is crucial for arousal and connection.